NuGet/Insights/docs/reusable-classes.md

 Aside from the drivers in this project which are tightly coupled with NuGet or NuGet.org, there are several classes that provide useful infrastructure or are interesting for other one-off experiments.

-These "reusable classess" are not written to be perfectly abstracted and are not ready to drop in to another as is, but should be relatively easy to refactor a bit and copy to your own projects (observing licensing rules of course).
+These "reusable classes" are not written to be perfectly abstracted and are not ready to drop in to another as is, but should be relatively easy to refactor a bit and copy to your own projects (observing licensing rules of course).

 - [`AppendResultStorageService`](../src/Worker.Logic/AppendResults/AppendResultStorageService.cs) - Azure Function result aggregation using Tables or append blobs